 Once there, we chat about the extraordinary architecture of the many now derelict buildings above the modern shopfronts.
 The Plaza Theatre and the Savoy Hotel are just two of the beautiful premises that have been empty for close to 30 years.
 We come to a bronze statue of a man doing a handstand over a newspaper.
 The statue represents Percy Button — a popular Perth street performer from the first half of the 20th century — who’ll forever charm and entertain on Hay Street.
 You can read his story on the bronze newspaper beneath him.

-Continuing through the busy streets, we find ourselves at the State Buildings — home to several fine eateries, cafes, shops and the luxurious 6-star hotel, COMO The Treasury.
-Stores like Sue Lewis Chocolatier tempt me to linger but Robyn’s commentary keeps me engaged.
+Continuing through the busy streets, we find ourselves at the State Buildings — home to several fine eateries, cafes, shops and the luxurious COMO The Treasury hotel.
+Stores like Sue Lewis Chocolatier tempt me to linger, but Robyn’s commentary keeps me engaged.

 We’re now on St Georges Terrace — possibly the windiest street in the Southern Hemisphere!
 Thankfully, today is calm so we continue along while Robyn shares story after story after interesting fact.
 We enter Stirling Gardens beside the heritage-listed Council House, and walk towards the Supreme Court.
 We exit the gardens on Barrack Street and get a good view of The Bell Tower, which houses 18 bells.
 Twelve came from St Martin-in-the-Fields in London.
 They’re one of the few sets of royal bells to have left England.

 The walking tour takes us past Elizabeth Quay and Perth’s most expensive showing of public art — Spanda — or as Perthites call it — ‘ the paperclip’.
 Artist Christian de Vietri received the cool sum of $1.3 million for the commissioned piece and though not everyone loves it, it’s certainly memorable.